“Held within a wolf’s gaze has been everything I’ve needed to keep alive my sense of connection to the earth.”

 On this small group experience, we’ll be joined by our friend and wolf biologist, Jon Trapp (see his bio below), and also hear from other wolf experts along the way.
 We’ll spend two days as “wolf watchers” in Yellowstone’s Lamar Valley, the best place on Earth to observe wolves.
 We’ll get out to hike to places like the Rose Creek acclimation pen, where the wolves lived for their first few months in the Park in 1995, or to the historic former den of Wolf #9.
 We’ll hear wolf stories and learn from naturalists and scientists about wolf biology and ecology, predator-prey relationships, conflict resolution for wolf and livestock, wolf competition with other species, wolf reproduction, wolf tracking, and more.

 We’ll spend a good portion of our days on gorgeous trails in open valleys and narrow gorges, along bubbling creeks, among groves of Aspens, next to herds of bison, and near the steamy thermal features of Mammoth Hot Springs.
-One nice thing about doing a wolf watching tour in Yellowstone in May: It’s denning season so we will be able to observe the pack working together to support the Alpha female and will view den sites to hopefully get a glimpse of the pups.
-(We also offer this Yellowstone Wolf Tour in October.)
+One nice thing about doing a wolf-watching tour in Yellowstone in May: It’s denning season so we will be able to observe the pack working together to support the Alpha female and will view den sites to hopefully get a glimpse of the pups.
+(We also offer this Yellowstone Wolf Tour in February and October.)

 Jon Trapp served overseas as an Air Force intelligence officer, worked as a wolf biologist across the West and is currently a national wildland fire manager.
 His experience with wolves ranges from Arizona and New Mexico with the Mexican Gray Wolf reintroduction program to Idaho, Wyoming and Montana.
 He has an undergraduate degree from Northern Arizona University and a masters degree in Conservation Biology.